At a Glance

 (410) 287-5333

-Turkey Point at Elk Neck State Park is located on a peninsula between the North East and Elk Rivers, at the top of the Chesapeake Bay.
-The Elk Neck peninsula acts as a migrant trap, and is best-known as a hawk watch spot during fall migration.
+The Elk Neck peninsula acts as a migrant trap, and is known as a hawk watch spot during fall migration.
 In addition, Turkey Point is a great place for migrating passerines in both spring and fall and for waterfowl in winter.
-The rich habitat and strategic location combine to make Turkey Point the #1 eBird hotspot in Cecil County, with over 215 species reported.
-The Turkey Point area consists primarily of hardwood forest and open meadows located on high bluffs above the rivers and the Bay.
+The rich habitat and strategic location combine to make Turkey Point the #1 eBird hotspot in Cecil County, with 262+ species reported.

 The Turkey Point area of Elk Neck State Park (about 278 acres) is separated from the rest of the 2,369-acre state park by a private residential community, known as Chesapeake Isle.
 Note that it is not permitted to park on the private roads within Chesapeake Isle to walk into the park.

-Be sure to continue past the hawk watch site to the lighthouse area and the Point itself.
+Continue past the hawk watch site to reach the lighthouse area and Turkey Point itself.
 The gravel lane will take you through a small woodlot to emerge at the historic lighthouse (no longer operational).
 As you emerge into the clearing by the lighthouse, check the vines and shrubs on both sides of the lane, as well as the tall red cedar trees, for migrant songbirds.
 Also be sure to check the vegetation at the top of the cliffs past the lighthouse, and on the cliffs, for more migrants.
 Palm Warblers especially like the cliffs in fall.
-From the lighthouse, the trail continues to the west (your right as you face the water), skirting the cliffs to go downhill to the site of the old boat landing used by the long-gone lighthouse keepers.
-At this point, the trail turns inland through the woods, going up a slope to re-emerge in the meadow near the hawk watch site.

 Birdlife:

-- Elk Neck State Park overall – 168+ species
+- Elk Neck State Park overall – 178+ species

-- Elk Neck SP–Turkey Pt. – 224+ species
+- Elk Neck SP–Turkey Pt. – 262+ species

-- Elk Neck SP–Campground – 114+ species
+- Elk Neck SP–Campground – 120+ species

-- Elk Neck SP–North East Beach – 101+species
+- Elk Neck SP–North East Beach – 1120+species

-- Elk Neck SP–Mauldin Mountain – 44+ species
+- Elk Neck SP–Rogue’s Harbor & Boat Ramp – 116= species

 Late summer and early fall brings good flights of migrating hawks, as well as swallows, swifts, flycatchers, vireos, thrushes, warblers, tanagers and orioles, loons, and waterfowl.
 On a good day in the fall, the skies and the woods are just full of migrating birds.
-Red-headed Woodpeckers, Red-breasted Nuthatches, Purple Finches and Pine Siskins may also be seen in fall and winter.
-Spring migration brings flycatchers, vireos, thrushes, warblers, tanagers and orioles moving north.
-Breeding birds include Bald Eagle, Osprey, Warbling Vireo, Yellow-throated Vireo, Prairie Warbler, and Worm-eating Warbler.
-The Point is a roosting and hunting spot for owls, with Barred, Great-horned, and Eastern Screech-Owl present all year.
-In the 1990s, a banding study conducted by MD DNR trapped and banded over 350 Northern Saw-Whet Owls in one season.

 Wheelchair Access:

-The trails at Turkey Point are not wheelchair accessible, but the day-use area on the Northeast River (north of Turkey Point) offers a spectacular view of the water from the parking area and is a good spot for birders who are mobility-impaired, as is the boat launch area at Rogue’s Harbor.
+The day-use area on the Northeast River (north of Turkey Point) offers a spectacular view of the water from the parking area and is a good spot for birders who are mobility-impaired, as is the boat launch area at Rogue’s Harbor.
 The woods edges on the way to, and near, the Rogues Harbor Boat Launch offer good birding.
 Both of those areas have accessible restrooms.
 There is a fee to use the North East River Day Use area.

 Pet Policy:

 Pet are permitted on leash at Turkey Point.
+Pick up after your pet and take the bagged waste with you.

 Special Designations:

 Elk Neck State Park is one of the focal points of the Elk Neck Important Bird Area, as designated by the National Audubon Society.
 The IBA encompasses most of the Elk Neck peninsula.
-Elk Neck State Park is also part of the Chesapeake Bay Gateways Network of the National Park Service.

 Special Features:

-- Camping (including cabins, tent camping, and RV hook-ups), camp store, swimming, boat launch, and picnic areas are all available at the main part of Elk Neck State Park.
+- Camping (including cabins, tent camping, and RV hook-ups), camp store, swimming, boat launch, and picnic areas are all available in the main part of Elk Neck State Park.
 Canoes and kayaks can be launched at the North East River Day Use Area as well as at the Rogue’s Harbor Boat Launch.

 - There is a seasonally open Nature Center that offers displays and programs about the natural and cultural history of Elk Neck; the center has live animals, local history displays, and hands-on activities for all ages.